sec-js/frvt/morph/README.md

-# FRVT MORPH validation package
+# FATE MORPH validation package
 The purpose of this validation package is to
-1) validate that your software adheres to the [FRVT MORPH API](https://pages.nist.gov/frvt/api/FRVT_ongoing_morph_api.pdf),
+1) validate that your software adheres to the [FATE MORPH API](https://pages.nist.gov/frvt/api/FRVT_ongoing_morph_api.pdf),
 2) ensure that NIST's execution of your library submission produces the expected output, and
 3) prepare your submission package to send to NIST